-B12.
-With the exception of certain Degree Apprenticeship provision (detailed in B13, below) a unit will be passed when a student achieves a weighted average mark of 50% for the summative assessment(s) associated with the unit.
+B16.
+With the exception of certain Degree Apprenticeship provision (detailed in B17, below), a unit has been passed at level 3, 4, 5 and 6 when a student achieves a weighted average mark of 40% or more for the summative assessment(s) associated with the unit.
+At level 7 of an Integrated Master's course, a unit has been passed when a student receives a weighted average mark of 50% or more for the summative assessment(s) associated with the unit.

-B13.
-Where a unit within a Degree Apprenticeship contains either the whole or a part of the EPA, all elements relating to the EPA must achieve the pass mark of 50% in order for the unit to be passed, regardless of the unit's weighted average.
+B17.
+Where a unit within a Degree Apprenticeship contains either the whole or a part of the EPA, all elements relating to the EPA must achieve the pass mark of 40% in order for the unit to be passed, regardless of the unit's weighted average.

-B14.
-A compensated pass is a pass given for a unit mark that falls just short of the pass mark, provided that the student's overall results comply with the criteria in Regulations B15 and B16.
+B18.
+A compensated pass is a pass given for a unit mark that falls just short of the pass mark, provided that the student's overall results comply with the criteria in Regulations B19 and B20.
 For the purposes of determining whether a student is eligible for compensation, the level average should be calculated using uncapped marks.
-Students with an incomplete taught credit profile will not be considered for compensation.